IIIF/api/source/api/presentation/3.0/index.md

 ##### choiceHint

 A hint associated with a Choice resource that a client can use to determine the publisher's intent as to which agent _SHOULD_ make the choice between the different options.
 In the absence of any `choiceHint` value, the rendering application can use any algorithm or process to make the determination.
 This specification defines the two values specified in the table below.
-Other values _MAY_ be given, and if they are, they _MUST_ be URIs.
+Other hints _MAY_ be given, and if they are, they _MUST_ be URIs.
+The value _MUST_ be a string.

 * A Choice _MAY_ have exactly one `choiceHint`.